Lexteam/lexteam.github.io/README.md

 and is also under the MIT license.
 It is worth noting that it also contains Bourbon and Neat, which are also MIT licensed.

+Violet is also available through the [Lexteam/Violet](https://github.com/Lexteam/Violet) repo thanks to subtrees.

 ## License

 lex-site is licensed under the MIT license and can be viewed [here](LICENSE.txt).